-Lidded platter for bread, Warsaw – USD 300
+Lidded platter for bread, Warsaw – LOVED

 Engraved on the lid is the blessing recited in Hebrew before consuming bread.

 This lidded platter was made by Fabryka Platerów Bracia Henneberg, which operated in Warsaw between 1857 and 1965.
 The brothers Juliusz and Wilhelm Henneberg, whose father was born in Germany, had worked in Józef Fraget's factory in Warsaw before establishing their own silver-plated cutlery and tableware factory with Michał Czajkowski in 1857.
 Henneberg and Fraget merged in 1965 to form HEFRA, which is still in operation.
-The object can not be displayed in a showcase at the Resource Center.

 It was common to adapt tableware for Jewish purposes, in this case by engraving the Hebrew blessing for bread on the lid.
 Given the lamb handle, this vessel may have been intended originally for meat, perhaps, lamb.
 Lidded silver sugar bowls were often repurposed for the citron (Heb.: “etrog”) for Sukkot, a harvest festival.